(in US: Drivers prefer left turns to cross to a service road on the intersection approach.)

 The opposing through flow has high alignment standards.
 The right turn has sharper curves yet low off-tracking if the turn radii are at least 30m.
 The right turners potentially queue twice but since the cycle time is shorter, the total storage length is about the same, so intersection flaring does not need to be lengthened.

 The simulation of Victoria St, Hoddle St shows crossovers on the north and west approaches.
 A crossover only interrupts one carriageway, so signals can be perfectly timed to link with the main intersection, and not disrupt the through movements.
 The right turners then cross in the shadow of the cross street operation.
-As shown in the simulation, signal timing often means that turners are not stopped at the second stop line.
+As shown in the simulation, signal timing often means that turners are not stopped at the second stop line (it is continuous flow by chance).